YuriyZaydoviy/NasaAPI/README.md

 # NasaAPI
-Uses NASA API to get information about asteroids
+Uses NASA API to get information about asteroids,than gives it to telegram bot and tells u information.

+Uses request library for telegram part